 Rachel Baker, Assistant Professor, UC Irvine School of Education

 Dr. Baker is an Assistant Professor of Education Policy at the University of California, Irvine’s School of Education.
+She earned her PhD in Education Policy and the Economics of Education at Stanford University.
 Rachel studies inequalities in access to and success in higher education using behavioral economic models of decision making and quasi-experimental and experimental methods.
 She works closely with the California Community Colleges.
-Rachel graduated with a B.A. in psychology and elementary education from Dartmouth College.
 Her professional experience includes teaching elementary school in the Marshall Islands, working as a literacy specialist at a school for the Deaf, and coordinating college readiness programming at The Steppingstone Foundation in Boston.

 Eric Bettinger, Associate Professor, Stanford University School of Education